 Next, come to the front door and register for contact tracing.

 We’re required by law to collect the details of people who visit our venue for contact tracing purposes.

-Service NSW will hold your details securely for 28 days, and then destroy them.
+Your details will be held securely for 28 days, and then destroyed.

 Then you can head on in!
 Please have your e-tickets ready as you approach the theatre doors.

 If you have received or opted to receive e-tickets, please have your tickets open on your phone (with phone brightness turned up), so our ushers can easily scan or sight your tickets, and point you to your seats.

 If you don’t have email access or a smartphone, our Box Office can print your tickets on the day.

 Once you’re inside, take your seat and enjoy the show.